If you need seventeen different skills just to get an entry-level job, maybe the problem isn’t your qualifications.

 Think about the incentives:

-- Doing client work: inconsistent income, difficult clients, project constraints
+Doing client work: Inconsistent income, difficult clients, project constraints, criticism

-- Selling courses: recurring revenue, scalable audience, complete creative control
+Selling courses: Recurring revenue, scalable audience, complete creative control, testimonials that sound like hostage videos

 Which would you choose?